chromium/chromium/chrome/common/extensions/api/_features.md

 The accepted values are lists of strings from `chromeos`, `fuchsia`, `lacros`, `linux`, `mac`, and `win`.

+### requires\_delegated\_availability\_check

+The `requires_delegated_availability_check` property specifies whether the feature should determine its availability through a delegated check.
+Delegated checks for a feature can be added to the `ExtensionsClient`, which will add the delegated check methods to the specified feature name when initialized.

+The only accepted value is the bool `true`.
+Omitting the value is equivalent to `false`.

 ### session\_types

 The `session_types` property specifies in which types of sessions a feature